 - Students are required to purchase stationery and textbooks at an approximate total value of £250 and have access to the internet and ICT equipment to complete online study using Microsoft packages.

-- Students can contact Student Awards Agency Scotland (SAAS) to find out about help with fees.
+- Students can contact Student Awards Agency Scotland (SAAS) for support with fees.